-It has been hypothesized that exposures to Polyaminopropyl Biguanide may have epigenetic effects, including nongenotoxic DNA base modifications (e.g., changes in DNA-base methylation) and altered mitogenic cytokine production.
-These effects have been assessed in vitro using 3 cell types: Caco-2 cells (from a human colon adenocarcinoma) with nonfunctional p53 genes (Δ p53: mut p53), N2-A (Neuro-2A cells, mouse neural cells), because the brain is a possible target organ in rodents, and HepG2 cells (human hepatocellular carcinoma) with functional p53 genes.
-At Polyaminopropyl Biguanide concentrations of 1μg/mL to 20μg/mL, neither a growth stimulatory effect nor a growth inhibitory effect was observed.
-Viability testing using neutral red resulted in an IC50 of 20-25 μg/mL after treatment with Polyaminopropyl Biguanide for 3 h, whereas the 3-(4,5-dimethylthiazol-2-yl)-2,5-diphenyltetrazolium bromide (MTT) cell viability test led to IC50 of 80 μg/mL, 160 μg/mL and 160 μg/mL for HepG2 cells, Neuro-2A cells and Caco-2 cells, respectively.
+It has been hypothesized that exposures to Polyaminopropyl Biguanide may have epigenetic effects, including nongenotoxic DNA base modifications (e.g., changes in DNA-base methylation) and altered mitogenic cytokine production.3 These effects have been assessed in vitro using 3 cell types,: Caco-2 cells (from a human colon adenocarcinoma) with a p53 non-functional gene (Δp53: mut p53), Neuro-2A (mouse neuroblastoma cells), and HepG2 cells (human hepatocellular carcinoma) with functional p53 genes.
+The studies focused mainly on Polyaminopropyl Biguanide effects on the liver, but also examined the gut and brain since these are also the target organs.
+At Polyaminopropyl Biguanide concentrations of lμg/mL to 20μg/mL, neither a growth stimulatory effect nor a growth inhibitory effect was observed.
+Viability testing using neutral red resulted in an IC50 of 20-25 μg/mL after treatment with Polyaminopropyl Biguanide for 3 h, whereas the 3-(4,5dimethylthiazol-2-yl)-2,5-diphenyltetrazolium bromide (MTT) cell viability test led to IC50 of 80 μg/mL, 160 μg/mL and 160 ug/mL for HepG2 cells.
+Neuro-2A cells and Caco-2 cells, respectively.
+The neutral red test showed that the cell lines had similar sensitivity to Polyaminopropyl Biguanide at much lower concentrations than with the MTT assay, indicating that the cellular target is the membrane.
+(The principle of neutral red test is based on the integrity of the cellular, lysosomal and endosomal membrane, while the MTT test is an indicator of metabolic activity in living cells.)
 Polyaminopropyl Biguanide does not induce significant oxidative stress (as determined by measuring production of malondialdehyde (MDA) or lipoperoxidation, nor does it induce hydroxylation of DNA (8-hydroxy-2'-deoxyguanosine [8-OH-dG]) and/or its hypermethylation (5-methylcytosine [m5dC] content), the latter being strongly implicated in DNA replication and regulation and cell division.

 Additional results from this study indicated that Polyaminopropyl Biguanide did not induce significant production of mitogenic cytokines, such as TNF- α (tumor necrosis factor-alpha), interleukins (IL-1 alpha), and NF- κ B, which can cause either apoptosis or stimulate the growth of transformed cells or tumors.
 Instead, concentrations of 20 to 100 μ g/mL Polyaminopropyl Biguanide killed cells of all types in less than 3 h.
 The expression of genes involved in the mechanisms of cell death induced by Polyaminopropyl Biguanide, including p53, the pro apoptotic gene bax and others, and the anti-apoptotic bcl-2 and caspase-3 genes, has been evaluated using reverse transcription polymerase chain reaction (RT-PCR) methodology.
 Results indicated that it does not appear that Polyaminopropyl Biguanide-induced cell death is the result of apoptosis, but, rather, is cytotoxic at the cell membrane level, resulting in necrotic cell death.
 Finally, there was no apparent inhibition of GAP-junctions (i.e., gap junctional intercellular communication (GJIC)) in the presence of Polyaminopropyl Biguanide.
-Taken together, the data indicate that Polyaminopropyl Biguanide did not exhibit clear or remarkable epigenetic effects, except for a slight increase in the levels of some cytokines and a transcription factor at concentrations that cause rapid cell lysis.32
+Taken together, the data indicate that Polyaminopropyl Biguanide did not exhibit clear or remarkable epigenetic effects, except for a slight increase in the levels of some cytokines and a transcription factor at concentrations that cause rapid cell lysis.34